NethServer/docs/administrator-manual/en/ha.rst

 This configuration supports:

 * Virtual IPs connected to the green network
-* Clustered services storing the data inside the shared storage
+* Clustered services storing data inside the shared storage

 **Example**

-The MySQL daemon listens on a virtual IP and stores the data inside the DRBD partition.
+The MySQL daemon listens on a virtual IP and stores its data inside the DRBD partition.
-In case of failure of the master node, mysqld service will be restarted on the secondary node.
+In case of failure of the master node, the mysqld service will be restarted on the secondary node.
-All clients connect to MySQL using the virtual IP.
+All clients should connect to MySQL using the virtual IP.

 Limitations
 ===========

 * The LDAP service and all services depending on it can't be clustered.
-  We recommend the use of and external LDAP server.
+  We recommend to use of an external LDAP server.
 * Only STONITH fence devices are supported

 Hardware requirements
 =====================

 You must use two identical nodes.
-Each node must have
+Each node must have:

-* a disk, or a partition, dedicated to shared storage DRBD (Distributed Replicated Block Device)
+* a disk, or a partition, dedicated to the DRBD (Distributed Replicated Block Device) shared storage
 * two network interfaces to be bonded on a *green* role, both interfaces must be connected to LAN switches

 You should also have two LAN switches, let's say SW1 and SW2.